-1. Provide a safe, orderly, and secure environment conducive to learning.

-2. Create schools in which pupils will attend regularly and be safe from both physical and socio-emotional harm.

-3. Work collaboratively with the district office and School Board to identify, establish and use strategies and programs to comply with school safety laws.

-4. Develop a plan to work cooperatively and collaboratively with parents, pupils, teachers, administrators, counselors and community agencies, including law enforcement, to provide a safe and orderly school and neighborhood.
-5. Develop an academic program that will focus on high expectations of pupil performance and behavior in all aspects of pupil performance and behavior in all aspects of pupils.
+- 1. Provide a safe, orderly, and secure environment conducive to learning. - 2.
+Create schools in which pupils will attend regularly and be safe from both physical and socio-emotional harm. - 3.
+Work collaboratively with the district office and School Board to identify, establish and use strategies and programs to comply with school safety laws. - 4.
+Develop a plan to work cooperatively and collaboratively with parents, pupils, teachers, administrators, counselors and community agencies, including law enforcement, to provide a safe and orderly school and neighborhood. - 5.
+Develop an academic program that will focus on high expectations of pupil performance and behavior in all aspects of the school experience. - 6.
+Work collaboratively with other elementary, middle schools and high schools to assist in a smooth transition from one school level to another. - 7.
+Solicit the participation, views, and advice of teachers, parents, school administrators, and community members and use this information to promote the safety of our pupils, staff, and community.

-5. Develop an academic program that will focus on high expectations of pupil performance and behavior in all aspects of the school experience.

-6. Work collaboratively with other elementary, middle schools and high schools to assist in a smooth transition from one school level to another.

-7. Solicit the participation, views, and advice of teachers, parents, school administrators, and community members and use this information to promote the safety of our pupils, staff, and community.